Anas099X/OpenSAT/README.md

 - **Extensive Question Bank:** Access a wide range of SAT practice questions covering Reading, Writing and Language, and Math sections.
 - **Custom Question Generator:** Utilize our AI-powered question generator to create or reuse SAT questions.
 - **Open Source:** The entire question bank and codebase are openly available on GitHub, allowing for continuous improvement and community contributions.
-- **Free to Use and Modify:** OpenSAT is accessible to everyone, free of charge.
+- **Free to Use and Modify:** OpenSAT API is accessible to everyone, free of charge.

 **Public JSON Database:**
 - Explore our public JSON database containing SAT practice questions [here](https://api.jsonsilo.com/public/942c3c3b-3a0c-4be3-81c2-12029def19f5). 📚